EnterpriseDB/tpa/docs/src/pg_ident.conf.md

 # pg_ident.conf

-You should not normally need to change `pg_ident.conf`, and by default, TPAexec will not modify it.
+You should not normally need to change `pg_ident.conf`, and by default, TPA will not modify it.

 You can set `postgres_ident_template` to replace `pg_ident.conf` with whatever content you like.